-- 4.6 8-1 Related Rates - Notes: Warn the students that tomorrow's lab is challenging; tell them that even though it will be hard to recognize in the context of the lab, they will be solving DEs of the form $\frac{dy}{dt} = ay$ and of the form $\frac{dy}{dt} = ay + b$ .
+8-1 4.6 Related Rates

+Notes: Warn the students that tomorrow's lab is challenging; tell them that even though it will be hard to recognize in the context of the lab, they will be solving DEs of the form $\frac{dy}{dt} = ay + b$.
 If you have time, you could review briefly the method they learned for solving the second DE.

-Chemical Rate Equations Lab:
+Lab: Chemical Rate Equations

 Notes: Most students view this lab as the hardest one we do this semester.
-Be sure you're familiar with the lab, and be sure you find out from your lab assistant exactly what they covered in lab.
+Be sure you're familiar with the lab, and be sure you find out from your lab assistants exactly what they covered in lab.
 In the following class be prepared to give an overview of the lab and to help your students finish the lab.
-You can pick up some lab solutions from Lewis which can be useful to handout in class on Friday.
+You can pick up some lab solutions from Lewis which can be useful to hand out in class on Friday.
 Your lab assistants will be instructed in their weekly lab prep meeting to leave the last part of the lab for the teacher to discuss in the classroom on Wednesday.